ThemeNcode/infinity-tnc-divi-modules/README.md

 * Initial Release of the free version

 == Upgrade Notice ==

+= 5.0.2 =
+Additional security hardening for the video embed, Dual Buttons, and Breadcrumbs modules, plus a Social Share padding conversion fix for Divi 5.

 = 5.0.1 =
 Security and stability hardening for the Heading Gradient, Breadcrumbs, Social Share, and video embed modules.